melisasvr/NBA-Game-Predictions/README.md

 ## License
 - This project is licensed under the MIT License - see the LICENSE file for details.

-This will allow the app to pull real-time data from your prediction model and display it dynamically.
+---

-Enjoy the app!
+- Enjoy the app!
 Let the data do the talking. 📊